spotfiresoftware/spotfire-mods/prototypes/marimekko-chart/README.md

 # Marimekko Chart
 This mod example demonstrates a marimekko chart written in `JavaScript`, rendered partially with `d3`.

 All source code for the mod example can be found in the `src` folder.

-The purpose of this example is to illustrate, with commented and understandable code, how to construct a well-known visualization using the mod API.

 All necessary files for the mod example can be found in the `src` folder.
 Read below for further explanation.